MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- We managed dependencies using a dedicated environment and the requirements.txt file.
 To replicate our environment, a new team member must create a virtual environment, install the required packages listed in requirements.txt using the pip install -r requirements.txt command, and activate the virtual environment.
 Additionally, they should clone the project repository using git clone https://github.com/MadsBCMN/MLOps-Project, navigate to the project directory with cd MLOps-Project, and then pull the data files using Data Version Control (DVC) with dvc pull.
 This ensures that the team member has the correct Python packages installed and retrieves the necessary data files.
 We used Hydra for configuration management, ensuring that hyperparameters and configurations were easily accessible and modifiable.
-To test the model for other hyperparameters, new team members can, e.g., utilize the python train_model.py hyperparameters.lr=1e-3 command, replacing the hyperparameter values as needed.  ---
+To test the model for other hyperparameters, new team members can, e.g., utilize the python train_model.py lr=1e-3 override command, replacing the hyperparameter values as needed.  ---

 ### Question 5